-Poplar Place, a group home and subsidiary of Poplar Springs Hospital, is a private agency established to meet the community need for at-risk adolescents who have behavioral healthcare issues.
-The program is a step-down residential program designed for adolescent males between the ages of 13 and 17 years, who have experienced emotional and/or behavioral difficulties and successfully completed an inpatient residential program.
+Poplar Place, a group home and subsidiary of Poplar Springs Hospital, is a private agency established to meet the community need for at-risk adolescents who have behavioral health care issues.
+The program is a step-down residential program designed for adolescent males ages 13-17, who have experienced emotional and/or behavioral difficulties and successfully completed an inpatient residential program.

 Poplar Springs Hospital offers many programs that focus on the whole person to promote personal growth in recovery.
-Additional information on programs offered can be obtain by contacting Poplar Springs Hospital at 804-733-6874.
+Additional information on programs offered can be obtained by contacting Poplar Springs Hospital at 804-733-6874.

-Kenner Army Health Clinic's (KAHC) proudly provided primary medial care for its assigned TRICARE Prime beneficiaries while also promoting health and wellness knowledge and practices across the entire Fort Lee community.
-A full array of outpatient primary health care services is provided for active-duty military members, retirees and their Families.
-Nearby military medical facilities and networks civilian health care partners provide specialty care and inpatient hospitalization.
+KAHC proudly provides primary medical care for its assigned TRICARE Humana military beneficiaries while also promoting health and wellness knowledge and practices across the entire Fort Lee community.
+A full array of outpatient primary health care services is provided for active-duty military members, retirees and their families.
+Nearby military medical facilities and networks’ civilian health care partners provide specialty care and inpatient hospitalization.

-Walter Reed National Military Medical Center, Bethesda, Maryland; Naval Medical Center Portsmouth; McDonald Army Health center at Fort Eustis and USAF Hospital Langley at Langley Air Force Base are additional military medical facilities serving beneficiaries in the Central Virginia region.
+Walter Reed National Military Medical Center in Bethesda, Maryland; Naval Medical Center Portsmouth; McDonald Army Health center at Fort Eustis and U.S. Air Force Hospital Langley at Langley Air Force Base are additional military medical facilities serving beneficiaries in the central Virginia region.

-After hours, patients have access to care by calling the Nurse Advice Line at (877) 874-2273 and selecting option 1.
-The nurse will triage care and provide instructions, create an appointment at Kenner or issue and urgent care authorization.
+After hours, patients have access to care by calling the nurse advice line at 877-874-2273, Option 1.
+The nurse will triage care and provide instructions, create an appointment at KAHC or issue an urgent care authorization.

-Kenner is closed on Federal Holidays and maintains a limited staff on Military Training Holidays.
+KAHC is closed on federal holidays and maintains a limited staff on military training holidays.

-EFMP -- The Exceptional Family Member Program (EFMP)is a DA program, IAW AR 600-75 & AR 608-1, designed to assist, through selective assignments, military personnel with family members having special needs.
+The Exceptional Family Member Program is a Department of the Army program, IAW AR 600-75 and AR 608-1, designed to assist, through selective assignments, military personnel with family members who have special needs.
 An effort is made to assign personnel to areas that have the agencies and facilities necessary to meet the needs of the special family member.

-The EFMP provides assistance to all active duty soldiers who have a family member with a physical, emotional, mental, or educational disability.
+The EFMP provides assistance to all active-duty soldiers who have a family member with a physical, emotional, mental or educational disability.
 EFMP provides information and referral about support services in the local community.
-For more information please contact the EFMP Program manager at (804) 734-7965.
+For more information, contact the EFMP program manager at804-734-7965.

 The Fort Lee Dental Clinic Command serves active-duty permanent party personnel and military students of all training courses on the installation.
-Its goal is to ensure quality dental care delivery with a focus in customer services.
+Its goal is to ensure quality dental care delivery with a focus on customer service.